Great Apostasy: Reformed perspective

 The defenses of the right belief and worship of the church resided in the bishops, and Protestants theorize that the process of unifying the doctrine of the church also concentrated power into their own hands (see also Ignatius of Antioch, who advocated a powerful bishop), and made their office an instrument of power coveted by ambitious men.
 They charge that, through ambition and jealousy, the church has been at times, and not very subtly, subverted from carrying out its sacred aim.
 For the Reformers, the culmination of this gradual corruption was typified, in a concentrated way, in the office of the pope who took on ancient titles such as Pontifex Maximus and supreme power in the church.

-Calvin, Luther, and many later churches and preachers have held that Scripture points out the Catholic Church as the fallen church of biblical prophecy.
+Calvin, Luther, and multiple later churches and preachers have held that Scripture points out the Catholic Church as the fallen church of biblical prophecy.

 Martin Luther believed and taught that the church had strayed and fallen away from the true teachings of the scripture.
 He challenged the authority of the pope of the Roman Catholic Church by teaching that the Bible is the only source of divinely revealed knowledge, and opposed sacerdotalism by considering all baptized Christians to be a holy priesthood.

-Although Lutherans and Calvinists hold that the Ecumenical Councils of the early and medieval church are true expressions of the Christian faith, many assert that the councils are at times inconsistent with one another, and err on particular points.
+Although Lutherans and Calvinists hold that the Ecumenical Councils of the early and medieval church are true expressions of the Christian faith, some assert the councils are at times inconsistent with one another, and err on particular points.
 The true church, they argue, will be mixed with alien influences and false beliefs, which is necessary in order for these impurities ultimately to be overcome and the truth to be vindicated.

 The Westminster Confession of Faith (Calvinist), states:

 The purest churches under heaven are subject both to mixture and error; and some have so degenerated as to become no churches of Christ, but synagogues of Satan.
 Nevertheless, there shall be always a church on earth, to worship God according to his will.